BurntSushi/blog/content/post/rust-error-handling.md

 [we defined `Result`](#code-result-def-1)
 to have two type parameters.
 How can we get away with only specifying one?
 The key is to define a `Result` type alias that *fixes* one of the type parameters to a particular type.
-Usually this is the error.
+Usually the fixed type is the error type.
 For example, our previous example parsing integers could be rewritten like this:

 {{< code-rust "result-num-no-unwrap-map-alias" >}}
 use std::num::ParseIntError;